Shutter Mechanisms

 Royal (Smyth's Patent)

-This is a well-made shutter and a good example of a single-blade guillotine with capping blade fitted to a stereo camera.
+This is a well-made shutter and a good example of a single-blade guillotine with a capping blade fitted to a stereo camera.
 It has the unusual feature of being tensioned by operating the changing mechanism, a wire cord runs from the changing mechanism to the shutter.13

 The illustration (right) shows the shutter in the unset position.
-When the changing mechanism is operated the cord retracts into the body and pulls the capping plate B and with it the shutter plate A to the set position, when set the catch a1 on plate A is held by the face d2 of lever D. When the changing mechanism is returned the spring B pulls plate B back to the left.
+When the changing mechanism is operated the cord retracts into the body and pulls the capping plate B and with it the shutter plate A to the set position, when set, the catch a1 on plate A is held by the face d2 of lever D. When the changing mechanism is returned the spring B pulls plate B back to the left.
 When set for instantaneous exposures the plate T is pushed to the right, on pressing the release the lever D is rocked freeing the catch a1, plate A can now move to the left pulled by spring A to make the exposure.
 When set for time exposures T is pulled to the left, on release plate A moves to the left but catch a1 is held by lever E as the aperture X uncovers the lens, it is held in this position until further pressure on the release moves lever D which knocks lever E and frees a1.
 The patent shows the control knob for T closer to the shutter release.

 The Kodak

 This describes the shutter that was fitted to the first Kodak box camera.
 It is a complicated piece of mechanism completely unlike the rest of the camera.
-The shutter is a spring powered cylinder type of fixed speed.
+The shutter is a spring-powered cylinder type of fixed speed.
 The lens is contained within the cylinder, the mounting for the lens forms a shaft on which the parts of the shutter are mounted.

 The parts of the shutter are: the winding mechanism described in the patent as a motor; the cylinder that revolves to expose the lens; the release mechanism that releases the cylinder and stops it after half a revolution.14